ryanbates1990/dnd/Nightmare and the Nexus/Scenes/Session_15/plot_points.md

 ## Bloat

+> After the players make it to bloat, you notice that many vampires have began attacking each other, and they spot Venescula among them

 - looks similar to the kitchen chef from the basement.
 A stitched creation using the body parts of different races such as ogres and cyclopes.

 ## Xarpus - King, and last of the Yarasa